Keyclic/keyclic-sdk/dart/doc/CategoryApi.md

 var api_instance = CategoryApi();
 var xKeyclicApp = xKeyclicApp_example; // String |
-var organization = ; // String | The identifier of the resource formatted as GUID string. var acceptLanguage = acceptLanguage_example; // String |
+var organization = ; // String | The identifier of the resource.
+var acceptLanguage = acceptLanguage_example; // String |
 var xKeyclicAppVersion = xKeyclicAppVersion_example; // String |
-var businessActivity = ; // String | The identifier of the resource formatted as GUID string. var after = 2013-10-20T19:20:30+01:00; // DateTime |
+var businessActivity = ; // String | The identifier of the resource.
+var after = 2013-10-20T19:20:30+01:00; // DateTime |
 var before = 2013-10-20T19:20:30+01:00; // DateTime |
 var geoPoint = geoPoint_example; // String | One latitude and one longitude serialized and separated by a plus or a minus sign.